Yehuda D. Nevo: Biography

-Yehuda was born in Haifa.
+Yehuda was born in Haifa to a Jewish family.
 His father died when he was nine months old and his mother chose not to raise him.
-He moved between various foster families, and grew up with Nachshonim ('Pioneers') youth company A of Kibbutz Beit Alfa.
+He moved between various foster families, and grew up with the Nachshonim ('Pioneers') youth company A of Kibbutz Beit Alfa.
 He married Miriam Dayan, and divorced her after a short period.

 Military service

-Nevo became an officer even though he did not finish an officer course, and he guided a MK course in Damon.
-During this, the relationship was lost with two soldiers.

-Nevo said that Bibi was initially torture and later a better attitude.
-Shoshana Har-Zion was later imprisoned in that prison, with two other Israelis, and they will be communicated by the wall, but did not meet.
+Nevo became an officer despite not completing an officer course, and he guided a sergeant course in the village of al-Damun.
+In early 1951 Nevo and two other soldiers were taken captive by the Syrian Army.
+Nevo later stated that he was initially tortured, and later received better treatment.
+Shoshana Har-Zion was later imprisoned in the same prison, along with two other Israelis, and they communicated by tapping the walls dividing their cells, but did not meet face-to-face.
 Nevo returned to Israel in a captive exchange deal at the end of 1951.
-After returning from captivity, he passed the intelligence officers' and worked in the Northern Command.
+After returning from captivity, he passed an intelligence officers' course and worked in the Northern Command.
 On July 12, 1953, Nevo participated in a retributory operation in Nabi Samuel, after two soldiers were murdered in Even Sapir.
 With the establishment of Unit 101 in August 1953, he was among the first fighters in the unit and participated in the Kibbia massacre, after which he left the unit.
-To his testimony, the events in its Tibetan chased him all his life.
+He later stated that the events in Kibbia haunted him for the rest of his life.

 Civilian life

-After his release, Nevo was a shepherd in Kibbutz Beit Alfa and also worked as a publisher in Jerusalem.
-He then served as an archaeology researcher.
-Among other things, Nevo conducted an archaeological survey in the Hula Valley together with Miriam Dayan, as well as an archaeological survey around Kibbutz Metzer.
-In addition, I recognized the city "watched", which is mentioned in the triple of the third Misss in a nearby Tel and east of Givat Ada.
+After his discharge, Nevo worked as a shepherd in Kibbutz Beit Alfa and also worked as a publisher in Jerusalem.
+He then worked as an archaeologist.
+Among other things, Nevo conducted an archaeological survey in the Hula Valley together with Miriam Dayan, as well as conducting an archaeological survey around Kibbutz Metzer.
+During this period, he also suggested identifying the city of "Sfati" mentioned in Thutmose III's campaign with a tel east of Givat Ada.
 In the early 1960s, he worked for several years on a historical novel dealing with Judaea, but finally chose not to publish it.

-Nevo was the pioneers of the first period in Israel.
+Nevo was one of the pioneers of the study of the Early Islamic period in Israel.
 For his research, he lived in Sde Boker Midrasha and from there he left with research expeditions to carry out his research on the ground.
-He chose to change his original last name Dayan to change Nevo, to avoid being constantly asked if he was a relative of Moshe Dayan.
+He chose to change his original last name of Dayan to Nevo, to avoid being constantly asked if he was a relative of Moshe Dayan.